geomagpy/MARTAS/README.md

         pip install PyWavelets==1.8.0
         pip install cryptography==38.0.4

-32 bit ARM systems like the raspberry Zero W are not supported by llvmlite.
-For those systems a minimal package of geomagpy is required and can be obtained here (link).
-In any case of other problems related to llvmlite or numba (observed in raspbian bookworm with python 3.11.2), please contact the development team for a minimal version of geomagpy without emd support (please note: this will affect AI and activity analysis, which usually is not done on pMARTAS).
+In case of problems related to llvmlite or numba (observed in raspbian bookworm with python 3.11.2), please use the [minimal version of geomagpy]() without emd support (please note: this will affect AI and activity analysis, which usually is not done on pMARTAS).

-Alternatively, on 64bit systems, you might also try:
+Alternatively you might also try:

         sudo apt install llvm-14
         LLVM_CONFIG=/usr/bin/llvm-config-14